perkea/Battle-of-the-Superheroes/README.md

 ## Inspirational quote
 “Life is not about how many times you fall down.
 It's about how many times you get back up.”

+## Future Enhancements
+Add animations - animate the shuffle.
+Add sounds - when the player/computer clicks on a card Design - make the design look better